-First of all, by testing process, I mean creation of new test cases, execution of tests and compiling the stats into important business conclusions.
-Be it your developer, designer, tester, manager, CEO or the guy that delivers pizza to your office.
+Your testing process includes creation of new test cases, execution of tests and compiling the stats into important business conclusions.
+Be it your developer, designer, tester, manager or CEO.
 In some companies, I’ve observed it is completely left on testers to maintain and execute tests.
 Don’t be one of them.

 I think you should involve everyone to your testing process and here’s why:

 1. More members mean more cases.
-It also means more time to execute, but prioritizing tests will overcome that issue.
+It also means more time to execute, but prioritising tests will overcome that issue.

 2. Developers alone can’t lay down all the test cases.
 For UI testing, it’s equally important for a designer to submit some test cases which shall be checked from time to time.

 3. Every team member has different set of interests where they are at their best.
 Let them think over what tests should be performed on such areas.